technokrat/vuexr/README.md

 #### Calibration
 For each new device we first need to calibrate the camera (i.e. automatically calculate the focal length), to project our DOM elements with the correct perspective.
-Just open [this chessboard pattern](./vendor/pattern.png) on a different screen, and try to fit all chessboard fields into the camera's view.
+Just display [this chessboard pattern](./vendor/pattern.png) on a different screen, and try to fit all chessboard fields into the camera's view.
 VueXR will highlight the chessboard's intersection points.
 Press the red *Capture Frame* button, and repeat this around eight times for different perspectives.
 Press the *Calibrate* button when you are finished.
 You are now ready to detect the ArUco markers.